na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

-*Oh, and this cinematic here - https://youtu.be/CNo8iVUgKww ? \*Literally\* nothing canon about it.
+*Oh, and this cinematic *[here?](https://youtu.be/CNo8iVUgKww)* ? \*Literally\* nothing canon about it.
 Conflicts with everything put forward.
 May as well be fanfic.
 Ignore it entirely.
 I'm not even going to format this like the other cinematic mininterludes, in the genuine hope you skip over it for a better lore experience.*

+***

    So, Ganesha, God of ~~cockblocks~~ Obstructions, hobble-runs though a large flower field like he just shat himself *~~fitting~~*, to do what all Gods of Obstruction do best - summon an obstruction.
    If an elephant could dab, Ganesha has just done that to the entire narrative - with both pairs of arms.

    *Whatever Ganesha did, I'm sure LoRez's 'cultural advisor' isn't going to give half a flying fuck about the lore, and feed the lore intern with bullshit that MUST HAPPEN VERY MUCH which contradicts the logic of this Universe for an overpowered last-minute deus-ex-machina.
 In a poetic irony, the flowers Ganesha is running through are Spotted Snapweeds, an Indian flower whose latin name is Impatiens Balsamina.
-'Impatient', just like the 'end' were about to get and the setup beforehand.*
+'Impatient', just like the 'end' we're about to get and the setup beforehand.*

 -> *:T* <-